-In making decisions regarding elements and amounts of compensation, the Committee considers the compensation paid to executive officers at similar levels, with similar responsibilities, at public companies in our geographical area (South Dakota, North Dakota, Minnesota, Iowa, and Nebraska) with revenues of between \$250 million and \$750 million and with a focus on manufacturing or technology.
+In making decisions regarding elements and amounts of compensation, the Committee considers the compensation paid to executive officers at similar levels and responsibilities.
+These are public companies in our geographical area (South Dakota, North Dakota, Minnesota, Iowa, and Nebraska) with revenues of between \$250 million and \$1 billion and with a focus on manufacturing or technology.